MrWLoomis/hello-world/README.md

 # hello-world
 New Repository for Data Science class
-I am excited to learn about Data Science.
+<br>I am excited to learn about Data Science.